KaOS-Community-Packages/pass/README.md

 ## Kcp

-You need to install two packages from Kcp in order for pass to work :
+You need to install two packages from Kcp in order for pass to work:

 1-tree
 ```
 kcp -di tree